DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 `Default: disabled`

 When defined, this inverts the state of the EN pin for two wire drivers such as the A4988, DRV8825, and TMC2208.
+This is likely required if you have ``DISABLE_OUTPUTS_IDLE`` enabled, but the stepper motor is not disabled at the end of each movement, which may result in a buzzing or humming from the driver, and you cannot rotate the stepper motor by hand.

 If in previous versions of |EX-TT| the ``A4988_INV`` stepper driver was defined, this option must be enabled instead, along with defining the ``A4988`` :ref:`ex-turntable/configure:stepper_driver` option.